spiceai/docs/spiceaidocs/docs/components/data-connectors/odbc.md

 ## Cookbook

 - A cookbook recipe to configure ODBC as a data connector in Spice.
-[ODBC Data Connector Recipe](https://github.com/spiceai/cookbook/tree/trunk/odbc#readme)
+[ODBC Data Connector](https://github.com/spiceai/cookbook/tree/trunk/odbc#readme)